Le Rocquier School

-Le Rocquier School is a secondary school, owned and operated by the States of Jersey, and located in the parish of St Clement in Jersey.
+Le Rocquier School is a secondary school, owned and operated by the States of Jersey, in the parish of Saint Clement, Jersey.

 History

 The present school building, which replaced an older building, was opened to students on 29 February 2006.

 Academic performance

-In 2011 28% of pupils achieved A* - C GCSE in five subjects, compared to 58% in all Jersey schools and 53% for all UK schools.
+In 2011 28% of pupils achieved A*-C GCSE in five subjects, compared to 58% in all Jersey schools and 53% for all UK schools.
 Some other Jersey schools, such as Grainville School, also performed poorly that year.
 Other independent schools in Jersey performed much better.